stuwilmur/micro-table/API.md

 <a name="interp.y" href="#interp.y"># </a>tt.*model.interp*.**y**(*property1, ..., propertyN*)

-Specificy the result properties (i.e. the *y*-values) to interpolate, using the parameters *property1, ..., propertyN*.
+Specificies the result properties (i.e. the *y*-values) to interpolate, using the parameters *property1, ..., propertyN*.
 For example, consider some simple time series data:
 ```javascript
 const series = [
   {year:2000, population: 100000},